SparrowFabrications/sparrowfabrications.github.io/120-film-index-card-holder.md

-## Index Card Holder
+## Index Card Holder for 120 Format Film
 Index Card Holder to remind you what film, type and format you are shooting.
 Never forget what film you are shooting again!

+The dimensions of this item are:
+- 36mm wide, 34mm high, 2.5mm deep
+- 1.4" wide, 1.3" high, 0.2" deep

 ### Directions for use
-Simply attach this index card holder to your camera using the sticky pad provided, then tear off the end of the film box and insert it into the holder.
+Simply attach this index card holder to your camera.
+Then tear off the end of the film box and insert it into the holder.

 ### Supported Cameras
 Suitable for cameras shooting 120 format film such as Holgas and Diana’s shown, but could fit any suitable camera and film box.